Reopen the Cheltenham to Kingham railway line ONLY when East West Rail is completed

 The first phase built by Chiltern Railway's by 2016 between Oxford and Bicester to allow a through Oxford - Bicester - Chilterns - London service is complete.

-The second phase between Bicester and Bletchley (Milton Keynes) is being built along the site of a freight only line parts of which had been disused since 1993.
+The second phase between Bicester and Bletchley (Milton Keynes) has been built along the site of a freight only line parts of which had been disused since 1993.

 It will allow through Oxford to Milton Keynes trains.